 AEAB conducts student assessment of performance in the two campus core courses it teaches, AGEC 1103 (Principles of Agriculture Microeconomics) and AGEC 2103 (Principles of Agriculture Macroeconomics).
 The assessment consists of ten multiple choice questions asked on the final examination in each class.
-This assessment commenced in Fall 2009 and continues to the present.
 Class averages on the ten multiple choice questions in AGEC 2103 have ranged from 48% to 68%.
 The ten questions asked in AGEC 2103 range from basic to very difficult.
 The class averages on the ten multiple choice questions in AGEC 1103 have ranged from 58% to 86% and cover a similar range of level of difficulty.
-There is a gap in the data for AGEC 1103 due to the departure of a faculty member in late 2013, and data from 2014 are not available.
 As would be expected, students do very well on the simple questions and do less well on the more difficult questions.
 Although efforts are made continually to improve student performance, the faculty are of the opinion that the range of difficulty is a good measure of the level for teaching the course.
 Since student abilities and aptitudes vary greatly across any given class, the faculty are more interested in uniform shifts up or down in the range of responses.
-Clearly, substantial, across-the-board improvement would likely lead to a more rigorous treatment of the subject.
+Substantial, across-the-board improvement would likely lead to a more rigorous treatment of the subject.